 Internet-Based Courses

 Internet-based courses are available for individuals already employed in eye care.
-For detailed information, see the Optometric Technician program on the MATC Website at matcmadison.edu.
-From the homepage, click on "Programs of Study."
+For detailed information, see the Optometric Technician program on the Madison College Website at matcmadison.edu.
+From the homepage, click on "Programs & Classes."

 Optometric Technician